Investors Allege 40% Gut-Punch Loss on Prodigy Network, Allege PN Misappropriated Investor Funds

 Caption: Prodigy Network CEO, Rodrigo Niño, (left) and Prodigy Network's ex-COO Vincent Mikolay (right) have each allegedly accused the other of misappropriating up to $2.5 million of investor money.

-(Disclaimer: I'm not an accountant, financial advisor or attorney.
+(Disclaimer: I'm not an accountant, registered financial advisor or attorney.
 Always consult your own financial and/or legal advisors before making any tax, financial or legal decisions.
 Code of ethics: We do not receive any money from any sponsor or platform for anything including guides, tutorials, postings, reviews, referring investors, affiliate leads or advertising.
 Nor do we negotiate special terms for ourselves above what we negotiate for the benefit of private club members.)

 Prodigy Network burst onto the scene several years ago in a huge way.
 It was the only platform to run full-page glossy ads in expensive magazines, including The Economist.
 Its attractive website was much easier to use than those of the rest of the field.
 Their polished presentation was extremely compelling and even included professional videos (which weren't common back then).
 Their deals were massive by crowdfunding standards (some over $100 million), and investors appeared to snatch them up enthusiastically and quickly.
 Prodigy Network appeared to be a well-funded, popular, major player.